Yes, you can make vegan rice krispie treats – and make them healthier!

-In eat, drink & be vegan, I created two vegan recipes of rice krispie squares.
+In eat, drink & be vegan, I created two vegan recipes of rice krispie treats.
 The first version was more ‘traditional’, using vegan marshmallows.
 Then, another using macadamia butter.

 Healthy Vegan Rice Krispie Treats

-- 1/3 cup coconut butter (not oil, see note) 1/2 cup macadamia nut butter (see note)
+- 1/3 cup coconut butter (not oil, see note) OR 1/2 cup macadamia nut butter (see note)